 Yet despite the debilitating nature of his injuries and the effect they have had on George’s day-to-day life, his thirst for a challenge has never waned.
 Determined to still do as many outdoor activities as possible, in 2013, George approached ABF The Soldiers’ Charity for help towards the costs of an all-terrain mobility aid.
 The ‘Overlander’ is an electrically powered, off-road mobility vehicle designed to tackle extreme outdoor surfaces: an ideal tool for an injured, but intrepid, former soldier.

 Life before the Overlander meant that George would have to stay behind at home whilst his family went on outings, such was the extent of his limited mobility.
-Thanks to the help of The Soldiers’ Charity, George is now able to take part in outdoor adventures with his friends and family including his wife, Emma, and their three children: Dana, Carl and Piper.
+Thanks to the help of ABF The Soldiers’ Charity, George is now able to take part in outdoor adventures with his friends and and his children.

 “We’ll even go down to the beach, go to the forest…It just means that I can now do stuff that there’s no way I could have done before; stuff that the kids would want to do.”